ELSady/Classification-US-Cityzen-Income-/README.md

 ## Data Science Project Classification : United States Cityzen Income Classification Overview
 * Build a machine learning model to classify United States citizen's income falls into below 50K or above 50K a year.
 * Uniterd States records of over 30.000 cityzen.
+* Feature Engineered several features for dataset to be easier to read and be inplemented by machine learning model.
 * Data Exploration helps giving insight the distribution of `Income` category based on `Education, Occupation, Workclass`. and how much cityzen having an income based on them `Marital-Status` or `Relationship`.
 * Using `Tree-based algorithm's feature importance` to determine which features contributes the most in terms of customer churn.
 * Optimized Tree-based algorithm to output higher score Accuracy, F1, Precision, Recall